-Bradford had heard about Anne Hutchinson ('Huchingson'), who challenged the authority of the Puritan ministers.
+Bradford had heard about Anne Hutchinson (‘Huchingson’), who challenged the authority of the Puritan ministers.
 He was afraid she would move to Plymouth.
-She would soon be banished, and settle with her followers in Portsmouth in what became the Colony of Rhode Island and Providence Plantations.
+The Puritan leaders would banish her, and she would then settle with her followers in Portsmouth in what became the Colony of Rhode Island and Providence Plantations.

 Bradford’s question about ‘a monstrous birth’ alludes to Mary Dyer, a follower of Hutchinson who gave birth to a deformed stillborn child.
 Hutchinson had been her midwife and tried to hide the birth.
 Winthrop and Hutchinson’s other enemies viewed the birth as a punishment from God.